King West

 Can't Miss

-King West Village now has the added cache of being the host neighbourhood for the Toronto International Film Festival, which takes place annually.
+King West also now has the added cache of being the host neighbourhood for the Toronto International Film Festival, which takes place annually.
 Visit the neighbourhood in September and you’re sure to see some famous stars strolling the streets.

 Who Lives Here